 The Halloween Party at the Bat Ranch as been going on for decades.
 Since the 1980s caver(s) have lived in this particular farmhouse in Giles County, Va., and thus, keeping the Bat Ranch tradition alive.
 The annual celebration of cavers usually culminate with the turnout of the active student grottos (VPI, MUSG, WVUSG) of the area.
 A large fire, live music or D.J., and festivities keep the campers entertained into the night.
 There is no fee and no requirement for attendance.

 National Caving Events

 Hosted by the National Speleological Society (NSS) the NSS Convention is annual summertime event.
 The event moves around the country, in different states, offering members introduction to a new area of caving.
-The week-long event is full of talks (historic projects, life-long cavers), presentations (US Exploration, local exlopration, international exploration), seminars (geology, hydrology, mineralogy), contests (photography, video, music, art, cartography, vertical), and training (vertical workshop, survey course).
+The week-long event is full of talks (historic projects, life-long cavers), presentations (US Exploration, state exploration, international exploration), seminars (geology, hydrology, mineralogy), contests (photography, video, music, art, cartography, vertical), and training (vertical workshop, survey course).
 Attendance is usually 600-900 people.
-To attend you must be an NSS member.
+You so not need to be an NSS member to attend and participate.

 Local Project Caving Organizations

 Butler Cave Conservation Society

 The Butler Cave Conservation Society (BCCS), group of cavers dedicated in and around Burnsville Cove, Va.
 They actively explore and find new caves in the cove and welcome cavers of all levels to join in their efforts.
 Work weekends are sporadic during the year; best to check their website for dates.
 They have the Homestead, which provides shelter for sleeping, or you can camp on the multi-acre property; there is no running water and the toilet is an outhouse.
 No membership needed, but must be accompanied by a member when entering certain caves.